Faye Toogood: Work and career

-Toogood is known for her minimal, sculptural furniture designs.
-For example, Roly-Poly Chair, which is ubiquitous in the contemporary design scene, is held in several museum collections.
+She is known for minimal, sculptural furniture designs such as the Roly-Poly Chair, a piece which is held in several museum collections.
 The chair consists of a scooped seat with four plinth legs.
-In the recent years, Toogood has diversified her style, methodology and medium.
+In recent years, Toogood has diversified her style, methodology and medium.
 Her 2020 exhibition Assemblage 6: Unlearning included maquettes to illustrate the process of developing her work.
-In addition she has worked on interior design projects as well as fashion collaborations with companies such as Birkenstock.
-A monograph on her work, Faye Toogood: Drawing, Material, Sculpture, Landscape, was published by Phaidon Press in 2022.